RafaJR/PaymentsManagementService/README.md

 You can also run the tests directly from the code using your preferred IDE.
 Most IDEs such as IntelliJ IDEA or Eclipse allow you to right-click on the test class or method and select "Run" to execute the tests.

-For example, to run the tests for the `PaymentControllerTest` class in IntelliJ IDEA:
+For example, to run the tests for the `PaymentServiceTest` class in IntelliJ IDEA:
-1. Navigate to `src/test/java/com/yourpackage/PaymentControllerTest.java`.
+1. Navigate to `com/atradius/payments/application/service/PaymentServiceTest.java`.
 2. Right-click on the class name or the specific test method you want to run.
 3. Select `Run 'PaymentControllerTest'` or `Run 'testMethodName'`.

+To run the integration tests, this is the class:
+`com/atradius/payments/api/controller/PaymentControllerTest.java`

 This will initiate the test runner and execute the specified tests.